Jocker666z/vgm2flac/README.md

 `flac metaflac mac opusenc rsgain wavpack wvtag`

 * metaflac: used for tag & ReplayGain
-* rsgain: used for ReplayGain https://github.com/complexlogic/rsgain
+* [rsgain](https://github.com/complexlogic/rsgain): used for ReplayGain, it takes precedence over metaflac, and handles all other final file types.

 These dependencies are all optional.
 But are highly recommended, especially `flac`, `metaflac` & `rsgain`.

 ## Use & description
 Simply launch vgm2flac command in directory with vgm files supported.